LimeChain/eoslime/Readme.md

     const HOLDER_SUPPLY = '100.0000 SYS';

     before(async () => {
-        /*
-            Accounts loader generates random accounts for easier testing But you could use it also to create new accounts on each network For more details, visit the documentation
-        */
         let accounts = await eoslime.Account.createRandoms(2);
         tokensIssuer = accounts[0];
         tokensHolder = accounts[1];